micronDLA/SDK/README.md

 You can use `SetFlag('debug', 'b')` to print the basic prints.
 The debug code `'b'` stands for basic.
 Debug codes and option codes are letters (case-sensetive).
 For a complete list of letters refer to [here](docs/Codes.md).

 Always put the `SetFlag()` after creating the Micron DLA object.
 If will print the information about the run.
-First, it will list all the layers that it is going to compile from the `net_conv.onnx` and produce a `net_conv.bin`.
+First, it will list all the layers that it is going to compile from the `net_conv.onnx`.

-Then `Init` will find an FPGA system, AC511 in our case.
-It will also show how much time it took to send the weights and instructions to the external memory in the `Init` function.

 Then `Run` will rearrange in the input tensor and load it into the external memory.
 It will print the time it took and other properties of the run, such as number of FPGAs and clusters used.